-Moreover, a system we built during fiscal 2009 for monitoring the latest trends in global laws and regulations and sharing the information obtained has facilitated the real-time exchange of information between Roland DG and its joint ventures and distributors abroad.
+Moreover, a system we built during fiscal 2009 for monitoring the latest trends in global laws and regulations and sharing the information obtained has facilitated the real-time exchange of information between Roland DG and its subsidiaries and distributors abroad.

 We are currently working to progressively meet the requirements of Globally Harmonized System of Classification and Labeling of Chemicals (GHS)*.
 We have already met the GHS requirements in China and Korea, not to mention in Japan, where the deadline for our GHS compliance was the earliest.
 We will endeavor to ensure compliance in Europe and other regions before their respective deadlines.

-We will continue to ensure compliance with environmental laws and regulations worldwide while building deeper relationships with the suppliers of parts and materials as well as our overseas joint ventures and distributors, thereby enhancing the system of cooperation in our supply chain.
+We will continue to ensure compliance with environmental laws and regulations worldwide while building deeper relationships with the suppliers of parts and materials as well as our overseas subsidiaries and distributors, thereby enhancing the system of cooperation in our supply chain.

-* Globally Harmonized System of Classification and Labelling of Chemicals (GHS): A system for classifying chemicals according to the types and degrees of hazards based on globally harmonized rules, and providing labels and Material Safety Data Sheets (MSDS) based on those classifications.
+* Globally Harmonized System of Classification and Labelling of Chemicals (GHS): A system for classifying chemicals according to the types and degrees of hazards based on globally harmonized rules, and providing labels and Safety Data Sheets (SDS) based on those classifications.